 - Movie Magic: Watch your favorite movie in English and pay attention to how different characters use verb tenses.

 Remember: Mastering verb tenses takes time and dedication.
 Don't get discouraged!
-Keep practicing, have fun, and Lingo Lab will be your guide on this time-traveling adventure.
+Keep practicing, have fun, and Lingo Lab will be your guide on this time traveling adventure.

 Got any questions about verb tenses?
 Leave a comment below and let's chat!